Alpine skiing-Double Olympic champion Mayer wins Lake Louise downhill | Sports-Games

 Alpine skiing-Double Olympic champion Mayer wins Lake Louise downhill

-Mayer is the first Austrian man to claim six successive top-three finishes in World Cup downhill races since Stephan Eberharter, who set a run of eight, in 2003-2004.
+Mayer is the first Austrian man to claim six successive top-three finishes in World Cup downhill races since Stephan Eberharter, who set a run of eight in 2003-2004.
+With clouds moving in, Mayer and Kriechmayr benefited from early start numbers.

+Kriechmayr, first out of the start hut, immediately posted the target time that only his team mate Mayer, starting seventh, would better.
+"I think it was very important," said Mayer about his early start number.
+"It was getting a little bit bumpier from number to number.
+"Beat started in front of me and I saw his run was really good."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)